On Higher-Order Probabilistic Subrecursion: Introduction

 In this paper, we initiate a study on the expressive power of terminating higher-order calculi, in particular those obtained by endowing G\"odel's $\npT$ with various forms of probabilistic choice operators.
 In particular, three operators will be analyzed in this paper: \begin{varitemize} \item A binary probabilistic operator $\bc$ such that for every pair of terms $M,N$, the term $M\bc N$ evaluates to either $M$ or $N$, each with probability $\frac{1}{2}$.
 This is a rather minimal option, which, however, guarantees universality if applied to the untyped $\lambda$-calculus \cite{dallagozorzi2012} (and, more generally, to universal models of computation \cite{Santos69}). \item A combinator $\rnd$, which evaluates to any natural number $n\geq 0$ with probability $\frac{1}{2^{n+1}}$.
-This is the natural generalization of $\bc$ to sampling from a distribution having \emph{countable} rather than \emph{finite} support.
-This apparently harmless generalization (which is absolutely non-problematic in a universal setting) has dramatic consequences in a subrecursive scenario, as we will discover soon. \item A combinator $\xc$ such that for every pair of values $V,W$, the term $\xc\,V\,W$ evaluates to either $W$ or $V (\xc\,V\,W)$, each with probability $\frac{1}{2}$.
+This is the natural generalization of $\bc$ to sampling from the \emph{geometric distribution} which has \emph{countable} rather than \emph{finite} support.
+This apparently harmless generalization (which is absolutely non-problematic in the context of a Turing-complete computational model) has dramatic consequences in a subrecursive scenario, as we will discover soon. \item A combinator $\xc$ such that for every pair of values $V,W$, the term $\xc\langle V,W\rangle$ evaluates to either $W$ or $V (\xc\langle V,W\rangle)$, each with probability $\frac{1}{2}$.
 The operator $\xc$ can be seen as a probabilistic variation on $\PCF$'s fixpoint combinator.
-As such, $\xc$ is potentially problematic to termination, giving rise to infinite trees. \end{varitemize} This way, various calculi can be obtained, like $\pT{\bc}$, namely a minimal extension of $\npT$, or the full calculus $\pT{\bc,\rnd,\xc}$, in which the three operators are all available.
+As such, $\xc$ is potentially problematic for termination, giving rise to infinite reduction trees. \end{varitemize} This way, various calculi can be obtained, {\em e.g.}, $\pT{\bc}$, namely a minimal extension of $\npT$, or the full calculus $\pT{\bc,\rnd,\xc}$, in which the three operators are all available.
 In principle, the only obvious fact about the expressive power of the above mentioned operators is that both~$\rnd$ and~$\xc$ are at least as expressive as $\bc$: binary choice can be easily expressed by either $\rnd$ or $\xc$.
-Less obvious but still easy to prove is the equivalence between $\rnd$ and $\xc$ in presence of a recursive operator (see Section \ref{sect:roadmap}).
+Less obvious, but still easy to prove, is the equivalence between $\rnd$ and $\xc$ in presence of an operator for primitive recursion (see Section \ref{sect:roadmap}).
 But how about, say, $\pT{\bc}$ vs. $\pT{\rnd}$?